How Do LitPads and Farrago Compare?

 Which App Is Better for Each Use Case?

-Farrago excels at its core task: playing audio files in a clean, simple interface with reliable audio routing.
-Users who do not need EQ, pitch shifting, MIDI, setlists, or mobile platforms should consider Farrago for its routing convenience.
+Farrago excels at its core task: playing audio files in a clean, simple interface, with a handy built-in editor for quick trims and fades.
+Users who do not need per-pad EQ, pitch shifting, setlists, or mobile platforms should consider Farrago for its simplicity.

 Marcel Iseli is an indie developer, DJ, and music producer with over 20 years behind the decks and in the studio.
 Rooted in hip hop culture, he collects drum machines, samplers, and vintage audio gear.
 LitPads grew out of that obsession: decades of triggering samples on hardware led him to build the software equivalent he always wanted.